Gogo1951/Consumable-Connoisseur/README.md

 ![Consumable-Connoisseur](https://github.com/user-attachments/assets/326eb93f-329f-4967-b750-909011a05b01)

+## Features

+🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

+💬 **Accurate Tooltips** : The macro icon and tooltip update in real-time to show exactly which item will be used next.

+⏩ **Performance Optimized** : Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.

 ## How It Works

 The addon automatically creates and maintains the following macros in your General or Character specific macro tab: